dany1061/3os.org/src/index.md

     * New [guide](/windows/windowsGuides/#send_emails_from_the_windows_task_scheduler "send emails from the windows task scheduler) how to send mails from Windows Task Scheduler
     * New commands to run docker [UNIFI](moreCategories/ubiquiti/#installing_docker_container_unifi_controller_on_synology_nas) and [UNMS](moreCategories/ubiquiti/#installing_docker_container_unms_controller_on_synology_nas) controllers on Synology NAS (guide for full use and how to update will be added soon).

-!!! info "25/10/18 Refinements"

-    * "Other" Section renamed to "More Categories"
-    * "Browsers" moved to "More Categories"
-    * more Typos and headers fixes and refinements

 !!! warning ""
     Full Changelog & Commits to the _3os Project_ can be found [here](CHANGELOG.md "Full CHANGELOG")